mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

     non-causal reads to occur which is why it is highly recommended to avoid this when the global causal reads mode is used.

+* `fast`

+  * This mode is similar to the `local` mode where it will only affect the connection that does the write but where the `local` mode waits for a slave server to catch up, the `fast` mode will only use servers that are known to have replicated the write.
+This means that if no slave has replicated the write, the master where the write was done will be used.
+The value of `causal_reads_timeout` is ignored in this mode.

 ### `lazy_connect`

 Lazy connection creation causes connections to backend servers to be opened only